bytebeamio/uplink/docs/apps.md

 {
     "action_id": "...", // The same as the executing Action
-    "timestamp": ...,   // Timestamp at response generation, unsigned 64bit integer value "state": "Running", // "Running", "Completed", "Progress" or "Failed", depending on status of Action in execution "progress": 0,      // Denote progress towards Expected Completion, out of 0..100 "errors": []        // Contains a list of errors or a backtrace }
+    "timestamp": ...,   // Timestamp at response generation, unsigned 64bit integer value "state": "...",     // "Running", "Completed", "Progress" or "Failed", depending on status of Action in execution "progress": ...,    // Denote progress towards Expected Completion, out of 0..100 "errors": [...]     // Contains a list of errors or a backtrace }
 ```